rhayes777/PyAutoFit/docs/general/configs.rst

         config_path=f"{workspace_path}/config", output_path=f"{workspace_path}/output"
     )

-This manual setting of the config files is used in every example script in the autofit ``WORKSPACE`` *example* folder, alongsie the **HowToFit** lectures.
+This manual setting of the config files is used in every example script in the autofit_workspace`` *example* folder, alongsie the **HowToFit** lectures.
 If the ``WORKSPACE`` environment variable does not seem to set the config path correct we recommend you try manually setting the config files as shown above.